ashleysommer/stdeb/README.rst

 News
 ----
  * 2019-01-31: **Version 0.9.0**.
    Ported to stdeb3.
-See CHANGELOG.txt for changes.
+See RELEASE_NOTES.txt for changes.

  * 2015-02-18: **Version 0.8.5**.
 See the `download page
    <https://pypi.python.org/pypi/stdeb/0.8.5>`__.
 Bugfixes: reverted